 You can spend some time in Nazaré admiring the beautiful beaches and the seafront and look up to the promontory, known as Sítio.
 Take the funicular and go to the uptown where you can visit places like:

 - Nazaré Lighthouse

 - Suberco viewpoint

-To spend the night, we recommend that you drive south to the wonderful medieval town of Óbidos.
-Among other offers, we suggest you book a room at one of two places inside the citadel – Casal da Eira Branca or the beautiful Pousada Castelo de Óbidos (affiliate links).
+To spend the night, I recommend that you drive south to the wonderful medieval town of Óbidos.
+Among other offers, I suggest you book a room at one of two places inside the citadel – Casal da Eira Branca or the beautiful Pousada Castelo de Óbidos (affiliate links).

 Start your sixth day of your travel guide to discover the Centre of Portugal by exploring the amazing citadel of Óbidos.

 One of the places that attracts more people is, without a doubt, the castle and the ramparts protecting the citadel.
 In fact, the name Óbidos comes from the Latin word “ópido” that means “citadel” or “fortified city”.